brianbeergod/audible-virtual-voice-removal/README.md

 # Audible Virtual Voice Modifier

-This userscript removes "Virtual Voice" AI-Generated audiobooks from Audible.com's browsing pages by adding a checkbox to toggle the removal of the "Virtual Voice" keyword from the URL.
+This userscript removes "Virtual Voice" AI-Generated audiobooks from Audible.com's browsing pages by automatically appending the narrator filter `-virtual` to Audible search URLs.

 I've tested this on the US site, but it is currently set up to work with the UK and Canadian URLs as well, nothing should change with those, but any extra testing would be greatly appreciated.